indigo-dc/indigo-datacloud-releases/indigo1/imjavaapi1.md

 <a id="id3"></a>
 #### List of RfCs

+* * N/A

 <a id="id4"></a>
 ### Deployment Notes

-* It’s a Java library (JAR file).
+* * It’s a Java library (JAR file).
 No installation required.
+* Please find detailed information regarding the installation and configuration on the [IM-Java_API GitBook Documentation](https://indigo-dc.gitbooks.io/im-java-api/content/)

 <a id="id5"></a>
 ### Known Issues